“Restrained comfort and sleek service in perhaps the only quiet corner of Causeway Bay, Hong Kong's shopping bazaar”

 - Panoramic views from 26 storeys

-- PCs available for use at any time; free WiFi in rooms
+- PCs available for use at any time; free WiFi in rooms and handy smartphones with unlimited 4G mobile data and free international calls to select countries

 - No pool or spa